-Interested in how the Nectar mattress and the Casper Original mattress compare?
+Interested in knowing how the Nectar mattress and the Casper Original mattress compare?

 You've come to the right place!

-Nectar is a fairly new memory foam mattress that has become popular because of its affordable price range, their generous 1-year trial period and an even more generous lifetime warranty.
+Nectar is a memory foam mattress that has become popular because of its affordable price range, a generous 1-year in-home trial, and an even more generous lifetime warranty.

 Casper is one of the earliest and best known bed-in-a-box brands.
-This all-foam mattress remains one of the most popular mattresses sold online today, and has recently been updated to provide contoured foam support within its construction.
+This all-foam mattress remains one of the most popular mattresses sold online today and has recently been updated to provide contoured foam support in its construction.

-But each has a specific feel that is ideal for different types of sleepers.
+But each has a specific feel suitable for different types of sleepers.

-So how, exactly, do Nectar and Casper differ?
+So how do Nectar and Casper differ?
 Which one should you buy?